 Research in the Deban Lab is aimed at understanding the biomechanical and physiological mechanisms of animal movement and how these mechanisms change through evolution.
 We integrate behavioral, biomechanical, and physiological analyses to reveal both proximate mechanisms of our study organisms and general design principles.
 We also take an evolutionary approach in many of our projects, so that we can gain insight into how present form and function came to be.
 The ultimate goal is to formulate broad principles about how complex systems evolve in the face of changing and conflicting functional demands.
-We are currently conducting research on amphibian and reptile feeding and dog, lizard, amphibian and insect locomotion, among other projects.
-Some of these are described below.

 Spring-Loaded Tongues Launching when Cold

 We have discovered that high-power ballistic movements can maintain their high performance even when the muscles powering them are cold.
 Ectothermic animals whose body temperature is determined by the environment—including salamanders, frogs, and chameleons—use spring-loaded tongue projection that achieves high performance even at low body temperatures.
 They can perform ballistic tongue projection at muscle temperatures that are 20°C or more below the body temperature of an endothermic bird or a mammal.
 By storing muscle energy slowly in springy tendon-like tissue and subsequently releasing the energy quickly, these animals can circumvent the slowing of muscle contraction that occurs at low temperature.
 Read more about our ongoing research in this area.